 PROBLEMS IN THE HORSE

 The most significant problems associated with endophyte-infected fescue relate to the horse’s reproductive performance.
+They include:

 - Lower Conception or Breeding Rates Abortions Prolonged Pregnancy (normal gestation averages 342 days) Foaling Difficulty (dystocia) Thick or Retained Placentas Lack of or Poor Milk Production (agalactia) Higher Rates of Newborn Foal Death